-- They will, in general, retain dampness and control scents superior to dirt.
+- They will in general retain dampness and control scents superior to dirt.

-- Most are biodegradable, contain no synthetic added substances, produce less residue and cause almost no tracking.
+- Most are biodegradable, contain no synthetic added substances, produce less residue, and cause almost no tracking.

-- The other issue concerns the size of certain cat litters, which are produced using substances that are squeezed into pellets.
+- The other issue concerns the size of certain litters, which are produced using substances that are squeezed into pellets.
 Research has demonstrated that felines lean toward fine litter that feels like earth or sand under their paws, and albeit bigger pellets tend to eliminate tracking, some cats prefer not to utilize them.

 Got time?
 Here’s an in-depth breakdown of the best natural clumping cat litter.

-Eco-friendly clumping cat litter without sodium bentonite
+Eco-friendly clumping litter without sodium bentonite

 1. Paper cat litter: